quentinsf/rollease2mqtt/rollease2mqtt/README.md

 ## Running under HomeAssistant

+_This should soon be unnecessary, as we're approaching the point where a standard add-on repository will be available._

 The files `Dockerfile`, `config.json` and `run.sh` mean that this can be run as a HomeAssistant add-on.
 I haven't put it in any of the standard repositories yet, though, so you need to install it as a 'local add-on'.
 Full details are in the [Making your first add-on](https://developers.home-assistant.io/docs/en/hassio_addon_tutorial.html) tutorial, but roughly:

 * There should be a local addons folder in your Home Assistant system.
 Exactly how you access this will depend on your  installation - in my Hassio world, from the root machine, the directory is at `/data/hassio/addons/local`, but if you use the Samba Share add-on in Hassio, then the local addons folder will be available as a share called 'addons' from your hassio machine.